Morriar/csg_debug_2017/bugs/ventilation_1/PUBLIC/README.md

 The input file provide the maximum amount of energy `max_z` allocated to ventilation for the day.
-The `airvents` list gives the operational airvents that can be activated and the amount of ernegy `z` they will consume.
+The `airvents` list gives the operational airvents that can be activated and the amount of energy `z` they will consume.

 	{
 		"max_z": 100,